You’ve got a million things to do already. You’re constantly following projects through and are now tasked with finding your next job.

 Related CV guides

-How do You Write a Programme Manager CV
+How to Write a Programme Manager CV

-Entering a new career or changing jobs can be overwhelming, so be sure to provide prospective employers with a well-written resume that highlights your work experience and why you would be a good hire.
+Entering a new career or changing jobs can be overwhelming, so be sure to provide prospective employers with a well-written CV that highlights your work experience and why you would be a good hire.
 Also, you should properly format your programme manager CV to make it logical and readable by anyone.
 With the right format, you can be confident your CV won’t be discarded immediately by an ATS.

 - How to Format Your Programme Manager CV